nikosLab/multimeterStand/tasks.md

 - [ ] 30.
 Get photo for all my multimeters
 - [x] 31.
 Get Images from the BracketFluke101-V1 reworked
 - [x] 32.
 Add text to re-work images
-- [ ] 33.
-Use multimeterTiltBracketFluke101 assembly with Fluke101
+- [x] 33.
+Test multimeterTiltBracketFluke101 assembly with Fluke101
+    - Need update, visibility is low, haveto increase the tilt